andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/atgmello/awesome-articles) - 👨‍💻 Just a dump of cool/interesting articles I've read (or I'm just about to) and are worth saving.
 - [awesome-jakartaee.github.io](https://github.com/awesome-jakartaee/awesome-jakartaee.github.io) - A page to collect resources about Jakarta EE.
 - [awesome-kartikey](https://github.com/awesome-kartikey/awesome-kartikey) - My GitHub Profile that I can customize through readme file and make it look more attractive.
-- [awesome-aerospace-engineering](https://github.com/awesomelistsio/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
-- [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-civil-engineering](https://github.com/awesomelistsio/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.